Adachi-Odai Station: Lines

+Adachi-Odai Station is served only by the Nippori-Toneri Liner.
+It is located 2.95 km from Nippori Station and 6.65 km from Minumadai-shinsuikōen Station.

 Station Layout

 This elevated station consists of a single island platform serving two tracks.

 History

 The station opened on 30 March 2008, when the Nippori-Toneri Liner began operation.

 Station numbering was introduced in November 2017, with the station receiving station number NT05.

+Passenger Statistics

+Adachi-Odai Station is by far the least used station on the Nippori Toneri Liner, recording 674,000 boarding passengers in 2024.
+The station suffered a sudden drop in passengers in 2020, however numbers have been steadily climbing since.
+A summary table of yearly passenger numbers can be seen below.